 Travel into Zambia to visit a pioneering farming operation and get another view of the falls.
 Then return to the Zimbabwe side of the amazing Zambezi River.

-We board our safari vehicles this morning and travel westwards through Hwange and into Botswana.
+We board our safari vehicles this morning and travel westwards and into Botswana (about an hour drive).
 Not far from the border we arrive at Pandamatenga – a Botswanan government-backed project which covers around 50,000 hectares (surrounded by an elephant-proof electric fence!!).
 It has been established to not only provide a reliable source of food crops for the Botswanan people, but also a means by which the local traditional farmers are able to learn modern agricultural techniques.
 This is achieved by encouraging some experienced farming families (many of them disaffected white farmers from Zimbabwe and South Africa) to be part of the project.

 Farm visits around Pandamatenga today and some socialising with the locals this evening.

-This morning we board our charter flights to the Khwai River – in the magnificent Okavango Delta and our gateway to the wildlife wonderland of the Delta.
+This morning we drive to Kasane to board our charter flights to the Khwai River – in the magnificent Okavango Delta and our gateway to the wildlife wonderland of the Delta.

 We will be with professional and passionate local guides who will introduce us to the amazing natural and cultural world of the Okavango Delta.